 Note: This policy option is not enabled by default.

-To display a list of isolated computers access Settings and under Endpoint Protection select Admin Isolated Computers.
-This will display the isolated computer name, date isolated, last logged on user, IP address, which Central account isolated the computer and associated comment (if entered):
+To display a list of isolated computers access Global Settings and select Admin Isolated Computers.
+This will display the isolated computer/server name, date isolated, last logged on user, IP address, which Central account isolated the computer and associated comment (if entered):

 Note: This report only displays computers isolated by the Central Administrator and does not display computers that have isolated themselves due to a red health status.